Universal-Connect-Project/ucw-app/README.md

 That's it!
 If you have questions, please reach out to us.

-### Cloud deployment

-We will be providing more information on basic deployment steps for Heroku in the future.

 ### Docker images

 The images for this repo are available on [DockerHub](https://hub.docker.com/repositories/universalconnectfoundation).
 You can change the version of the images that you pull by setting